Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ### Games Page

-Instead of consoles, you can see all your games in a powerful data table created following this <a class="secondary-a" href="https://ui.shadcn.com/docs/components/data-table"> Shadcn's data table guide </a>.
+Instead of consoles, you can view all your games in a data table created following this <a class="secondary-a" href="https://ui.shadcn.com/docs/components/data-table"> Shadcn's data table guide</a>.
 You can filter the rows, access the game's memories and delete games from it.